Capitol breach prompts urgent questions about security failures

 “I think it’s pretty clear that there are going to be a number of people who are going to be without employment very, very soon,” he said.

-The senior leadership of the Capitol Police, including the chief, the spokesperson and the Capitol security officials who oversee the police, House Sergeant at Arms Paul Irving and Senate Sergeant Arms Mike Stenger, did not answer or respond to calls and emails seeking their comment.
+The senior leadership of the Capitol Police, including the chief, the spokesperson and the Capitol security officials who oversee the police, House Sergeant at Arms Paul Irving and Senate Sergeant at Arms Mike Stenger, did not answer or respond to calls and emails seeking their comment.

 Security at the Capitol building is controlled by Congress itself.
 While members often speak with pride about the openness of “The People’s House,” they have also spent hundreds of millions of dollars to upgrade the complex’s security — adding anti-vehicle barricades and building a new underground complex to screen visitors far from the Capitol itself.